Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Allen averaged 241.3 passing yards per game in three matchups against the Chiefs, 34.2 yards fewer than his over/under for Sunday.
+- Allen's 241.3 passing yards per game in three matchups against the Chiefs are 34.2 less than yards than his over/under in Sunday's game.

-- Allen threw multiple TDs in all of those contests against the Chiefs.
+- Allen threw multiple TD passes in all of those games against the Chiefs.

 Recent Performances